 Prospective PhD/post-doc applicants: check out the openings page if you are a prospective PhD, post-doc or intern.
-My team offers a lively and friendly environment to carry out postgraduate research.
+My team offers a lively and friendly environment to carry out postgraduate research, with weekly meetings and diverse research topics being carried out in parallel by doctoral and postgraduate students.
 Several departmental PhD scholarships are available for prospective PhD students, check out the application deadlines.
 Please contact me directly if you wish to apply for a PhD under my supervision.

-Service: I am actively engaged in several international research communities, primarily in ACM SIGMETRICS, for which I am an executive board officer and an enthusiastic supporter, but also in the IFIP Working Group 7.3, and in the IEEE COMSOC management community, for which I serve as associate editor on the IEEE TNSM journal and a regular contributor to conferences in the area such as IM, NOMS, CNSM.
-My service record includes conference chairing for several venues in performance engineering including SIGMETRICS, MASCOTS, ICPE, QEST, VALUETOOLS, and ICAC.
-I am also a co-founder of the QUDOS workshop series, which focuses on quality-aware DevOps.
+Service: I am actively engaged in several international research communities, primarily in ACM SIGMETRICS, for which I am an executive board officer and an enthusiastic supporter, but also in the IFIP Working Group 7.3, and in the IEEE COMSOC management community.
+I serve as associate editor for IEEE TNSM.
+My service record includes conference chairing for venues such as SIGMETRICS/Performance, MASCOTS, ICPE, QEST, VALUETOOLS, and ICAC.
+I am also an organiser of the QUDOS workshop series on DevOps.